forestdb/forestdb.org/models/the-49ers-are-going-to-win.md

 ~~~~

 Moving up the chain, a pragmatic L2 listener can infer the QUD, whether or not it's raining, and what the speaker desires.
+Let's assume first that the l2 listener thinks the pragmatic speaker is a wishful thinker.

 ~~~~
 ;;;fold: